 Your ideas and experience will naturally evolve as you investigate the evidence and develop your understanding of the history of design.
 Nevertheless the best effort possible should be made to demonstrate the extent of your historical interests, motivation and suitability to undertake this degree at the moment of application.

-You should provide a sample of academic writing about visual culture in English.
+You should provide a sample of academic writing about visual culture in English with footnote references.
 Extracts from a longer project are welcome, but should be prefaced with a brief note putting them in context.

 This will be assessed for: